henadzit/tortoise-pathway/README.md

 ⚠️ **This project is in VERY early development and not yet ready for production use.
 Most things are broken and they will break again, APIs will change.**

-⚠️ **Most of the code is written with Claude, there are some issues with code style.**
+⚠️ **Most of the code is written with Claude, there are issues with code style that are common for AI generated code.**

+🤓 Code contributions ans assistance with testing is welcome and appreciated!

 Tortoise Pathway is a migration system for [Tortoise ORM](https://github.com/tortoise/tortoise-orm/), inspired by Django's migration approach.